jonchun/jonchun.github.io/docs/index.md

-I'm Jonathan Chun, a technology leader driven by the mission of empowering development teams to build better software.
+I'm Jonathan Chun, a technology enthusiast driven by the mission of empowering development teams to build better software.
 Here, I share insights from my journey of leading technical initiatives and transforming developer experiences.

 ## My Philosophy